-(8) ALFALFA AND FORAGE RESEARCH PROGRAM.-Research and extension grants may be made under this section for the purpose of studying improvements in alfalfa and forage yields, biomass and persistence, pest pressures, the bioenergy potential of alfalfa and other forages, and systems to reduce losses during harvest and storage.
+(8) Alfalfa seed and alfalfa forage systems research program.-Research and extension grants may be made under this section for the purpose of studying improvements in alfalfa seed and alfalfa forage systems yields, biomass and persistence, pest pressures, the bioenergy potential of alfalfa seed and other alfalfa forage systems to reduce losses during harvest and storage.

-(9) COFFEE PLANT HEALTH INITIATIVE.-Research and extension grants may be made under this section for the purposes of-

-(A) developing and disseminating science-based tools and treatments to combat the coffee berry borer (Hypothenemus hampei); and
+- (9) COFFEE PLANT HEALTH INITIATIVE.-Research and extension grants may be made under this section for the purposes of- - (A) developing and disseminating science-based tools and treatments to combat the coffee berry borer (Hypothenemus hampei); and being affected by the coffee berry borer.

-(B) establishing an areawide integrated pest management program in areas affected by, or areas at risk of, being affected by the coffee berry borer.
+(B) establishing an areawide integrated pest management program in areas affected by, or areas at risk of,